apfdamascena/go-go-vaccines/README.md

 ## About The Project

 Given the context of the pandemic, we decided to make an interactive system, based on the super mario game, which brings aspects of the covid in a playful way.
-In this way, we encourage the application of vaccines and ways to protect against the virus.
-In addition, we use memes as a way to satirize some aspects that emerged at the beginning of the pandemic, which defended the non-use of vaccine.
+In this way, through a game,  we encourage the application of vaccines and ways to protect against the virus.
+In addition, we use memes as a way to combat some aspects that emerged at the beginning of the pandemic, which defended the non-use of vaccine.

 - <strong>TAKE VACCINE AND PROTECT YOURSELF</strong>